IGVF-CRISPR/perturb-tools/README.md

 ### Contributing

 In order to stay organzed, let's all contribute through PRs.
-Think of a PR as the main topic you are planning to contribute (e.g. **[`guide_design`](https://github.com/pinellolab/perturb-tools/pull/5)** or `guide_counting`).
+Think of a PR as the main topic you are planning to contribute (`qc` or `guide_counting`).
 If PRs and issues are foreign to you, just ask!
 The best way to learn git workflows is through doing.
 Every time we open a PR, we should organize sub-tasks as issues and link them to that PR.
 Conversations, feedback, and requested changes can all be mediated through the PRs.

 #### Acknowledgement
 `README`/collaborative package development practice advice from @mvinyard